dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

 * All data will be sent little-endian
 * All commands will be sent in a packet with the defined header
 * Command specific data can be sent after a command ACK

+#### Transport

+The protocol will be communicated over a platform-specific transport.
+On Unix/Linux based platforms, a Unix Domain Socket will be used, and on Windows, a Named Pipe will be used.

 ### Errors